What is Autism Spectrum Disorder?

 - Poor eye contact– A child with Autism Spectrum Disorder may not look at caregivers when communicating or playing with them.

 - Not following an adult’s pointed finger– Not looking in the direction of a caregiver’s finger when he or she points to something.
 For example, a typical 12-month old will look when their mother points to a toy on the shelf.

 - Paying more attention to objects than people– All children are fascinated with toys and interesting objects, but young children with Autism Spectrum Disorder will spend much more of their time with objects than people.

 - Limited play with toys – A young child with Autism Spectrum Disorder may only engage with a small number of toys, or play with just a part of the toy (the wheels of the toy car) rather than the whole toy.

 - Not copying actions or sounds– Not imitating actions like clapping hands, banging on a drum, or people’s speech sounds.

 - Not responding to his or her name when called – Some parents of young children with Autism Spectrum Disorder initially wonder if their child is hearing properly, or think that their child is just ignoring them when they call his or her name.
 Children with delayed language should have a hearing test to rule out a hearing problem.
 But young children with Autism Spectrum Disorder don’t respond when their name is called even though their hearing is fine.
 This is due to difficulties with paying attention and understanding language.

 The Autism Awareness Ribbon:

-The puzzle pattern of this ribbon reflects the mystery and complexity of Autism.
+The puzzle pattern of this ribbon reflects the mystery and complexity of Autism Spectrum Disorder.
 The different colors and shapes represent the diversity of people and families living with this disorder.
 The brightness of the ribbon signals hope.
 Hope through research and increasing awareness in people all over the world.